SergeiIonin/ContractsRegistry/README.md

     "schema": "syntax = \"proto3\";\npackage users;\n\nmessage GetUser {\n  string id = 1;\n  string domain = 2\n}\n"
 }'
 ```
-After submitting the request, the user should approve the PR in the relevant repository as usual.
+After submitting the request, user should approve the PR in the relevant repository as usual.
 And that's it, the contract `getUser_1` is ready for use!

 Note that `"schema"` is validated by the `Schema Registry` and the following request will result in 409 (because `package` in the `schema` is altered illegally):